ceph/ceph/doc/dev/corpus.rst

 How to generate an object corpus
 --------------------------------

-We can generate an object corpus for a particular version of ceph like so.
+We can generate an object corpus for a particular version of ceph using the script of ``script/gen-corpus.sh``, or by following the instructions below:

 #.
 Checkout a clean repo (best not to do this where you normally work)::